 (JAMA Intern Med.
 Published online January 11, 2016. doi:10.1001/jamainternmed.2015.7431.
 Available pre-embargo to the media at http://media.jamanetwork.com.)

-Editor’s Note: The study includes funding/support disclosures.
-Please see article for additional information, including other authors, author contributions and affiliations, etc.
+Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, financial disclosures.

 # # #